replicate/monobase/packages/README.md

 ```

+Current working directory is mounted read-only as `/src` inside the container.

-`--dst .` mounts the current working directory as `/dst` where the build
+Host `/tmp` is mounted as `/dst` inside the container where build artifacts
-artifacts should be copied to.
+should be copied to.
+Use `--dst .` to mount the current working directory
+instead.

 # Build Script